AlexanderGruebling/DOPP-Ex2/README.md

 their level of adoption of renewable energy?

 ## General Question:
-Exploring general adoption of renewable energy in Europe:
+Exploring general adoption (production & consumption) of renewable energy in Europe:
 - **Question:** How has the adoption of renewable energy in Europe developed over time?
-- **Question:** Which types of renewable energy have been predominently adopted?
+- **Question:** Which types of renewable energy have been predominantly adopted?

 ### Sub Question 1:
 Exploring the correlation between GDP and the adoption of renewable energy: